hackerone/observable-web/presentations/webdevcon/notes.md

 - avoid race conditions, make sure we show the results for the latest value in the search box.

 ### one at a time
+let's deal with the improvements one at a time.
+Reduce the number of request.
-let's deal with the improvements one at a time. so, how do we implement debounce logic, let's use the age old method of adding a setTimeout, and cancel the timeout if we detect another keyup event within 100 milli seconds.
+so, how do we implement debounce logic, let's use the age old method of adding a setTimeout, and cancel the timeout if we detect another keyup event within 100 milli seconds.
 ```javascript
 const searchBox = document.getElementById('searchbox');